Businesses are taking a stand on vaccines - KVIA

 If Uber employees want to come back to the office, they must be fully vaccinated, company CEO Dara Khosrowshahi said in a memo to employees Thursday.
 Uber also pushed back its global “return to office” date to October 25, and said it will provide updates by September 30 if anything changes.
 Anyone coming into the office must wear a mask for the time being, regardless of their vaccination status, Khosrowshahi said.

-The company took the call “after careful consideration of the CDC’s updated guidelines, and in light of current conditions,” a spokesperson told CNN Business.
+The company made that call “after careful consideration of the CDC’s updated guidelines, and in light of current conditions,” a spokesperson told CNN Business.
 “We’re continuing to closely monitor local conditions and make necessary changes that prioritize the health and safety of our Tweeps.”

 The-CNN-Wire